-While every Android TV box is different, and will have slightly different hardware and setup instructions, if your new TV box runs off the Android operating system, there are a few simple principles for setting it up.
-I go through all of these in the article below.
+While every Android TV box is different and will have slightly different hardware and setup instructions, if your new TV box runs off the Android operating system there are a few simple principles for setting it up.
+I will go through all of these in the article below.

 These instructions should tell you everything you need to know, from setting up your remote to watching your favorite shows, whether you are using an OTT TV box, MXQ box, or anything else running the Android operating system.

-If you are looking for an Android TV box, you can find our list of the best available options here.
+If you are looking for an Android TV box, our best choice is NVIDIA Shield TV.
+You can find our list of the best available options here.

-Consider this your Android TV Box setup instruction manual. 🙂
+Consider this your Android TV Box manual. 🙂

 Step 1: How To Hook It Up

-So let’s go over really briefly how to hook up your new Android box or streaming device.
+Let’s briefly go over how to hook up your new Android box or streaming device.

 It’s only two connections really – three in some cases.